Why is the district participating in a 1:1 model of instruction and learning?

 In addition to the device, what other items will be issued to the student?

-Each device comes with a power cord and stylus.
+Each device comes with a power cord.
 These are considered property of Mesa Public Schools and must be returned at the end of the school year.

 How is this being funded?